nextauthjs/adapters/README.md

 If you already have an adapter you would like to add, please create a Pull Request and we will work with you to get it officially supported!

+If you would like to also take on the maintenance of the adapter, let us know, and we would be happy to add you as a maintainer to the repository.

+## TypeScript

 We have an official TypeScript [`Adapter` Interface](https://github.com/nextauthjs/next-auth/blob/main/types/adapters.d.ts), which should make complying with the existing adapter structure and the common tests, etc. much easier.

-If you would like to also take on the maintenance of the adapter, let us know, and we would be happy to add you as a maintainer to the repository.

 ## Publishing